 - Cascade River State Park to Bally Creek Road (also on the Cascade River Loop): Trout Creek is a wet-water crossing.
 Under normal circumstances, Trout Creek is a trickle.
 Only during snowmelt season or a big rain event is crossing an issue.
 If hiking the loop, hike it counter-clockwise – get to Trout Creek first, not at the end of your hike, just in case.

-- As of October 1 through possibly mid-November, the pedestrian lift bridge that connects Harbor Drive to Canal Park will be in the upright/uncrossable position due to work being done on the William A. Irvin.
-Continue down Harbor Drive to sidewalk at end of canal and cross to Baywalk or vice-versa.
+As of October 1 through possibly mid-November, that pedestrian lift bridge connecting Harbor Drive to Canal Park will be in the upright/uncrossable position due to work being done on the William A. Irvin.
+Continue down Harbor Drive to sidewalk at end of canal and cross to Baywalk (or vice versa).
 This detour will add approximately 0.3 miles to the section.

 - New trail was constructed near Chester Creek and connects to a short segment near the Aftenro retirement home.
 This new trail segment eliminates about 8 blocks of street walking on Skyline Drive and 19th Avenue East.
 The SHT still follows Junction Road through the UMD campus to the Bagley Nature Area.

 - The Gooseberry Re-route: A 1.6 mile section of the SHT is closed permanently between Gooseberry Falls State Park to Split Rock River Wayside, from the northern boundary of Gooseberry Falls State Park to Blueberry Hill Road.
 There is a sparsely-signed detour on the paved Gitchi Gami State Trail to go around this section.
 Bring these directions with you!
 Here is a map you can also use.